PortingPivot/Caxton-Mirrored/README.md

         * Text input fields and the book editor have been patched to account for this, but the displayed text is aligned to the left regardless of its base direction.
         * The comment edit box in the chat report screen has not been patched.
-* No font hinting.
-Uncertain whether this will ever be supported.
+* Font hinting will probably never be supported.
-* Glowing sign text is not yet supported.
 * This mod currently only runs on x86_64 Windows and Linux.
 There is no technical reason that macOS could not be supported, but unfortunately, licensing issues prevent me from building libraries for that platform.